 The Joint Memorial Ceremony is the largest Israeli-Palestinian jointly organized peace event that has ever taken place in history.
 Last year 200,000 people participated in the event and over a million people streamed it afterwards.
 Nearly every peace-building NGO in the region participates in some way, whether through co-sponsorship or by sending their members to attend.

-The Joint Nakba Remembrance Ceremony amplifies and honors the Palestinian experience.
+The Joint Nakba Ceremony amplifies and honors the Palestinian experience.
 The history of marginalized groups is often ignored and repressed, and this Ceremony is an opportunity to share that history on a world-stage.
-Personal testimonies from everyday people will replace political statements, providing an in-depth and emotional account of historical events.
+Personal testimonies from everyday people replace political statements, providing an in-depth and emotional account of historical events.
 Honoring the pain of the past – and the present – is the only way to forge a peaceful future with true equality, freedom and dignity for all.

 By mourning together we begin to shift public opinion on a massive scale.